roderickmackenzie/matlab_robot_buggy/extra_work/extra.md

 Who is this work sheet for?
 ---------------------------
-This work sheet is for people who missed the first lab session who were ill and did not have an EC form.
-If you complete this exercise sheet you will get compensated for the lab.
+This work sheet is for people who missed the first lab session and DO NOT HAVE AN EC FORM.
+If you were ill then you should apply for an EC form.
+If you complete this exercise sheet you will get compensated for the lab and the marks you missed.
 The lab sheet focuses on the last couple of lectures.

 Question 1 - files
 ------------------